hsiangjenli/blog/source/_posts/note_typedict.md

 toc: true
 ---

-## The reason why we meed to use `TypedDict`
+##  Why Use TypedDict?

 <!-- more -->

 In general, we use **dataclasses** and **Pydantic** to store data.
 However, using **dictionaries** to store complex data is often an easier approach.
 Nevertheless, without predefined fields, it becomes difficult for later developers to maintain the code effectively.
 Using `TypedDict` allows the IDE to provide developers with suggestions, enhancing their development efficiency.
-But, `TypedDict` have some limitations; it cannot enforce strict type checking.
+However, TypedDict has limitations, such as the inability to enforce strict type checking.

 ```python
 from typing import TypedDict